Bharatchandra Ray

-Bharatchandra Ray Gunakor (ভারতচন্দ্র রায় গুণাকর; 1712–1760) was an 18th-century Bengali and Sanskrit Sakta court poet and song composer.
+Bharatchandra Ray Gunakor (1712–1760) was an 18th-century Bengali and Sanskrit Sakta court poet and song composer.
 He is mostly known for his poetic work, Annadamangal or Annapurnamangal.
 He is often referred to simply as Bharatchandra.
 Maharaja Krishnachandra of Nadia conferred him with the title Gunakor, after which he became famous as Ray Gunakor Bharatchandra.

 Early years

 Bharatchandra was born to Narendranarayan Ray and Bhavani Devi in Penro-Bhurshut village (in the present-day Howrah district) which is currently near Amta, Howrah area.
 He was youngest of the four children.
 His father entered a property dispute with the Raja of Bardhaman, and in the process disrespected Raja Kirti Chandra Ray's mother Rani Bishnukumari.
 As a result, they took away all his lands.
 A penniless Narendranarayan fled away, while Bharatchandra was taken to his maternal uncle's home in Naoapara.
 While staying there he learned Sanskrit at the nearby village of Tajpur.
 When he was 14 he mastered the language and married the daughter of Narottam Acharya of nearby Sarada village.

 On returning home his elder brothers mocked him for learning Sanskrit as they thought the language would be of no use for them.
 Bharatchandra felt bad and left home for West Debanandpur, a village in Bandel area of Hooghly district.
 There, while living in Ramchandra Munshi's house, he mastered Persian.
 After his education, he worked as a Mokhtar to facilitate his paternal household's property management.
 He had to leave his ancestral home because of property disputes and marriage of his own choice.
 He roamed from place to place.
 He passed some time in Cuttack, Orissa in the domain of the Maratha power.
 Later he went back to Bengal.